CHINESE FORGET-ME-NOT

 When you sow seeds you get seedlings.

-Once the plant has grown sufficiently, several weeks later, we speak of a plant that we can put in the ground.
+Once the plant has grown enough, several weeks later, we are talking about a plant that can be planted in the ground.

 to complete its growth.

-Most of the seeds are made between February and April, when nature awakens.
-Planting is usually done at this time.
+Most of the seeding takes place between February and April, when nature wakes up.
+Sowing is usually done at this time.

-Sow your seeds in small containers placed inside (or in a greenhouse outside), in the light, with a soil always slightly moist.
+Sow your seeds in small containers placed indoors (or in a greenhouse outdoors), in the light, with soil always slightly moist.
 You will then see your plants appear.

-When outdoor temperatures are above 10 degrees at night, you can place your plants directly in the ground.
+When outside temperatures are above 10 degrees at night, you can place your plants directly in the ground.

-NOTE: When the temperature allows it, you can also sow directly in the ground (without sowing inside),
+NOTE: Weather permitting, you can also sow directly in the ground (without sowing indoors),

 however this will delay flowering, since you will not be able to do this step before May-June, depending on the region